 Nexus DSC supports interfacing to ServoCAT through the USB port for performing GOTO commands from a planetarium application.
-For third generation of ServoCAT you will need a USB cable supplied with ServoCAT, for first and second generation of ServoCAT a USB to serial adapter is required - the adapter must be based either on FT232 chipset, on CP210x chipset or on PL2303 chipset.
+For third generation of ServoCAT you will need a USB cable supplied with ServoCAT, for the first and the second generation of ServoCAT a USB to serial adapter is required - the adapter must be based either on FT232 chipset, on CP210x chipset or on PL2303 chipset.
 Please contact Astro Devices for a list of compatible USB to serial adapters.